Diallo75012/small_local_business_agentic_automation_help_owner_greenbite_burger/notes.md

 - [x] create a script that saves the menu to database and saved the database content to cache
 - [x] create the first agent that checks the messages if orders or not and send to other agents:
   - [x] agent that treat orders and creates structured output of the order
-  - [] agent that classified messages as miscellaneous or order inquiry
+  - [x] agent that classified messages as miscellaneous or order inquiry
 - [] have agent starting flow by tracking the incremental `dfidx` of the messages table and would save the last `dfidx` in the `,vars.env` so it has to `order desc` those ids and take whatever is more than that id. if empty it stops, it anay, it work on each row, one by one.
-- [] create the logic of that agent which works only with the orders and would create a notification to the discord group for `Orders` and checks time in the day to create a csv of orders only.
+- [x] create the logic of that agent which works only with the orders and would create a notification to the discord group for `Orders` and checks time in the day to create a csv of orders only.
+DONE even if have changed it a bit. we have discord rooms for each categories and only orders and enquiries are saved to database, miscellaneous messages are just written to file (for security reasons) but still sent to discord.
-- [] have another agentic flow starting with a subprocess that record logs of steps and that will work on the messages filtered as not behing orders and classify those and store those to the corresponding database.

 # Similarity search lesson learned for tensors and how to get value score standalone and indexin list
 ```python